 - 1. ALL exams are to be taken at times scheduled by the instructor. - 2.
 ALL exams scheduled in the course by the instructor must be taken in order for the student to receive a passing grade. - 3.
-Make-up exams will be given for excused absences only (excused absences include illness, death in family, and military or jury duty).
-Make-up exams may be different from exams taken at scheduled times. - 4.
+Make-up exams will be given for excused absences only (excused absences include illness, death in family, and military or jury duty). - 4.
 Make-up exams must be taken before the next scheduled exam. - 5.
 All eLearn assignments must be submitted as scheduled.